Deep Sea Fisheries Maritime Claims

 Under general maritime law, seamen injured while working on a vessel are generally entitled to maintenance, cure, and unearned wages regardless of who was at fault for the injury.
 Maintenance refers to compensation for daily living expenses covering room and board, and cure refers to all reasonable and necessary medical expenses.
 These damages are available until no further medical treatment will improve your condition.
 You may also be entitled to additional damages under the unseaworthiness doctrine.
 A vessel is unseaworthy if the vessel, its equipment, or appurtenances are not reasonably fit for their intended use.

 Under the Jones Act, injured seamen are entitled to additional damages if their injury was caused, at least in some part, by the negligence of their employer.
 Commercial fishermen deserve a safe working environment from their employers.
 Profits should never be put over the safety of the crew.
 Even the smallest act of negligence can lead to liability under the Jones Act.
 Examples of negligence include a failure to repair and maintain equipment, lack of safety procedures, lack of proper training, and a failure to follow industry safety customs.
 The damages available under the Jones Act are extensive.
 They include lost past and future wages, medical expenses, disability, pain and suffering, disfigurement, and loss of future earning capacity, among others.

-Kraft Davies, PLLC is a nationally recognized leader in maritime personal injury law.
+Kraft Davies Olsson PLLC is a nationally recognized leader in maritime personal injury law.
 Kraft Davies has significant experience representing injured seamen against Deep Sea Fisheries.
 We understand the fishing industry and know how to get you the compensation that you deserve.
 If you or a loved one were injured in a commercial fishing or shipping accident, contact the attorneys at Kraft Davies today at 206.624.8844 or through this website.